aliaksei-chareshneu/volseg_docs/docs/preprocessor/preprocess.md

         ```
         It is obvious that the number of dimensions (5) does not correspond to array shape.
 In that case, most likely time dimension (`T`) is missing from the data array.

-     - We can add biologically relevant annotation data available in [metadata.csv](https://open.quiltdata.com/b/allencell/tree/aics/hipsc_single_cell_image_dataset/metadata.csv).
+     - **Biologically relevant annotations**: We can add biologically relevant annotation data available in [metadata.csv](https://open.quiltdata.com/b/allencell/tree/aics/hipsc_single_cell_image_dataset/metadata.csv).
 Namely, the content of `cell_stage` field, which, for that cell ID is `M4M5`.

     Now, when we have obtained all the missing information, create `test-data/preprocessor/sample_segmentations/custom/custom-hipsc_230741/extra_data.json` JSON file with the following content:
     ```json